gorn/rspreadsheet/DEVEL_BLOG.md

     gem build rspreadsheet.gemspec              -\   These two lines together are in install.sh sudo gem install rspreadsheet-x.y.z.gem     -/   which should be invoked from parent directory gem push rspreadsheet-x.y.z.gem             releases the gem, do not forgot to update version in rspreadsheet.gemspec before doing this

-[^1]:  if this fails with "mkmf.rb can't find header files for ruby at /usr/lib/ruby/include/ruby.h" you may want to ``sudo aptitude install ruby-dev``

 ### Naming conventions